 Exterior features include electric brakes, aluminum roof rack, fiberglass exterior, instant hot water shower, LED lights, rear stabilizer jacks, and more.
 The interior boasts PVC cabinetry, memory foam queen bed, full insulation, air furnace, and a USB power source.

-The camper also boasts a pull-out galley complete with a 2-burner propane stove, sink, electric refrigerator/ freezer, freshwater pump, and more.
+The off road travel trailer also boasts a pull-out galley complete with a 2-burner propane stove, sink, electric refrigerator/ freezer, freshwater pump, and more.

 Schutt XVenture XV2